-NOTE : Use the space given below for your answers.
+NOTE: Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

 1. The prominence that political theory had acquired through the ages seemed to be coming to an end with the rise of Behaviouralism.
-How do you understand this ?
+How do you understand this?

-Directorate of Distance and Online Education, University of Jammu, M.A.
-Political Sciences, Semester II, Political Theory 37

-2. According to Easton historicism may be regarded as the major cause for the decline of political theory.
-Explain.

-3. What are the external factors Cobban stated for decline of Political Theory?

-4. What are the basic propositions of scientific approach ?

-5. What are the basic propositions advanced by Dante Germino in his book Beyond Ideology: The Revival of Political Theory ?
+According to Easton historicism may be regarded as the major cause for t decline of political theory.
+Explain. - \ What are the external factors Cobban stated for decline of Political Theor What are the basic propositions of scientific approach?
+What are the basic propositions advanced by Dante Germino in his bo

-1.2.3 RESURGENCE OF POLITICAL THEORY